galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 # Sequence Alignment

+Molecular sequences must first be aligned before they can be used to build phylogenies.

 Aligning sequences amounts to finding the nucleotide positions (sites) that we can be confident have the same evolutionary history: they correspond to each other across species and can be considered to have evolved from the same common ancestor.
 A good clue to identify these sites, which are called <em>homologous</em>, is that they are well conserved, with only a few changes.

-Below we have an example of an alignment.
-On the left are the sequences from in Fasta format.
+Below is an example of an alignment.
+On the left are the sequences in Fasta format.
-In the middle we see an alignment of those sequences, which has a number of gaps in it that help line up the sites so more of them agree.
+In the middle we see an alignment of those sequences, which has gaps in it that help line up the sites so that more of them agree.
 A sign of a "good" alignment is one in which the colours line up vertically.
 The overhanging parts can be removed as seen in the "trimmed version" on the right.

 ![Example of sequence alignment](./images/ToyAlignmentAndTrim.png "Sequence alignment"){:width="700"}